Cut Flower Care

 Some flowers are prone to bending, for example, tulips and stocks.
 To help straighten the stems, wrap the bunch in paper and stand them in deep water for several hours.
 Or just let them go their wild way!

 Some flowers are prone to drooping, for example, poppy and hellebores.
-Dipping the bottom 2.5cm of the stems into hot water (just off the boil) for 20-30 seconds may help.
+Placing the bottom 2-3cms of the stems into hot water (just off the boil) for 2-3 minutes may help.
 Drooping roses can sometimes be revived in the same way, re-cut their stems first.

 Some flowers, such as daffodils and euphorbia release a milky sap which other flowers do not like.
 If you intend mixing them in a vase, cut them to the required length and place them on their own in cool water for 4-6 hours.
 Remove, do not re-cut the stems (this will release the sap again) and use in the mixed arrangement.